-But if you live in shared house or family home with multiple occupants who stream TV a lot and play online video games, we’d suggest you spend a bit more and get a faster fibre broadband service.
+On the other hand, if you live in shared house or family home with multiple occupants who regularly stream TV and play online video games, we’d suggest you spend a bit more and get a faster fibre broadband service.

 The good news is that if you do sign up for a broadband package that's not suitable, your provider will allow you to upgrade to a faster service.

 Can I get cheap broadband if I have bad credit?

 You’ll also be able to get Post Office’s Unlimited Broadband Basics and BT’s Home Essentials packages with a bad credit score.

 Evidence suggests TalkTalk is also more likely to accept customers with poor credit ratings than other household-name providers.
 So you may want to consider them too.

 What is the cheapest broadband in the UK?

 In general, the slower the speed, the cheaper the deal.
 So, you’ll find that standard broadband packages, with average download speeds of 10-11Mbps, are the cheapest on the market.